 Amir (age 47) was a senior consultant to large corporations.
 He recalled a time when the deputy headmaster at his boarding school, a prestigious Anglican school, repeatedly beat him with a cane for minor infractions of school rules.
 He had bruises that would last a week or longer.
 Amir was nine years old at the time.
 This memory was rescripted to seeing the teacher stopped before the abuse occurred, taken away by police and prosecuted for child-related violence.
 He visualised being comforted by the house mistress whom he admired and trusted.

-Sally finally had the courage to leave her violent husband.
-However, she developed an eating disorder, anorexia, and she explained, ‘Food was the only thing I could control, but it was killing me until I got treatment.’

 Dealing with threats

 Often abuse is reinforced by threats.
 First, realistically assess the danger to you.
 This can lead to the practical step of safety planning.
 Identify safe zones.
 Think about who are safe people and include their phone numbers in your speed-dial.
 Have an exit strategy or emergency plan.